erinrolson/erinrolson.github.io/_posts/2022-06-30-GSOC-first-blog.md

 ### What is Google Summer of Code (GSoC) anyway?

 [GSoC](https://summerofcode.withgoogle.com/) is a program, sponsored by Google, to generate interest in and further the development of open-source software packages.
 Google provides a modest stipend to 'Contributors' who are selected by mentor organizations to contibute to their packages over the summer.
-Summer 2022 is the first time GSoC has been open to everyone, not just enrolled students!
+Summer 2022 is the first time GSoC has been open to everyone, not just enrolled students, which I'm happy to be a beneficiary of!

 ### How did I get here?